Please wait a few moments while we replace your file.

 FIELDS: Renaissance / early modern English literature & culture; modern and postmodern American poetry; poetics and historiography; literary & cultural theory; digital humanities.

 W. Scott Howard received his Ph.D. in English and Critical Theory from the University of Washington.
-Professor Howard is the recipient of fellowships and grants from the Modern Language Association, the Pew Charitable Trusts, and the National Endowment for the Humanities.
+Professor Howard is the recipient of fellowships and grants from the Modern Language Association, the Pew Charitable Trusts, the National Endowment for the Humanities, and the Beinecke Library, Yale University.

 This Twitter account offers a sequence of postings related to my work in DU's Institute of Digital Humanities.